tiendung/tamedu/README.md

 Data at https://tiendung.github.io/phaps.json

-## 3. How to use Android notifications to remind nghe-phap every day at 6am?
+## 3. Use Android notifications to remind nghe-phap every day at 6am

 ### TODO: Show a notification on both lock screen and notification bar.
 Click on it will lead to tiendung.github.io to nghe-phap